South America Travel Wise...

 - Avoid walking alone at night in poorly lit areas.

-Yes, your South America travel wise experience would also benefit from a bit of common sense as well, like anywhere else in the world.
+Yes, your South America travel experience would also benefit from a bit of common sense as well, like anywhere else in the world.

 - Evaluate carefully if ever asked for a bribe by a corrupt officer.